Multi-Factor Authentication (MFA)

 MFA During Login

-- User enters their email and password (first factor)
+- User enters email and password (first factor).

 MFA Enrollment